reflagcom/javascript/packages/cli/README.md

 yarn add --dev @reflag/cli
 ```

-Then running the `new` command from your project's root directory,
-initializing the CLI, creating a flag, and generating the types all at once:
+Run the `new` command from your project's root directory to initialize the CLI, create a flag, and generate TypeScript types in one step:

 ```bash
 # npm